 About The Cavachon

 The Cavachon is a hybrid breed that comes from breeding a Cavalier King Charles Spaniel with a Bichon Frise.
-A mix of the two breeds, the Cavachon has mild-mannered King Charles spaniel and the feisty Bichon traits.
+A mix of the two species, the Cavachon has mild-mannered King Charles spaniel and the feisty Bichon traits.

 Does the Cavalier King Charles Spaniel Bark A Lot?